 CITMA Paralegal Course

-The CITMA Paralegal Course is the official qualification for trade mark paralegals and support staff.
+The CITMA Paralegal Course is the official qualification for trade mark paralegals and support staff with suitable experience.

 By testing knowledge of trade mark formalities and official procedures the course equips trade mark paralegals with, and acknowledges, an understanding of practices within the profession.